Hiking Iconic Mirador Las Torres on a Budget!

 Hiking Iconic Mirador Las Torres on a Budget

-And that’s a wrap on hiking iconic Mirador Las Torres on a budget ~ I hope this post has saved you hundreds, if not thousands of dollars!
-Important to Note: if you are NOT a fast hiker, & can’t hike to Mirador Las Torres in time to catch the bus back to Puerto Natales (we took the first bus up at 7AM, & caught the last one at 7:30PM), you will NEED to reserve a hotel or campsite in the park.
-Hotel Las Torres, which is linked below, is the absolute closest hotel to the hike.Â
+Important to Note: If you’re NOT a fast hiker, & can’t hike to Mirador Las Torres in time to catch the bus back to Puerto Natales (we took the first bus up at 7AM, & caught the last one at 7:30PM), you’ll NEED to reserve a hotel or campsite in the park.
+Hotel Las Torres, shown below, is the absolute closest hotel to the hike.

 If you have any questions, please ask me in the comments below!